deephaven/deephaven-core/demo/web/src/main/notebooks/Python_AI/02 Deephaven with TensorFlow.md

 )
 ```

-And that's all there is to it.
-The only extra work we needed to do in order to use our model on real-time data is set up the real-time data itself.
+That's all there is to it.
+The only extra work required is to set up the real-time data itself.
 This might be a simple problem, but this holds true for more complex problems.